 5) Implausible Locations

-Abuse is alleged to have occurred repeatedly in several locations including a toilet in the busiest part of school, and an administration area on the elementary school campus where all rooms have glass walls.
+Abuse is alleged to have occurred repeatedly in several locations including a toilet in the busiest part of the school, and an administration area on the elementary school campus where all rooms have glass walls.
 A curious arena for sexual abuse, even for the most voyeuristic of perpetrators.

 6) Time frame